 - The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities.
-Such sites should be accessible by public transport, walking and cycling and have adequate car parking; or - Satisfactory evidence is produced that there is no longer a need for the facility.

-A particular concern to the community highlighted by survey responses and consultation responses to the emerging Local Plan is the need to ensure the retention of community facilities to keep the Parish a viable and active community whilst ensuring the level of house building does not place too great a strain on existing services.
+Such sites should be accessible by public transport, walking and cycling and have adequate car parking; or - Satisfactory evidence is produced that there is no longer a need for the facility. - Does not lead to the loss of community facilities - 8.4.4 A particular concern to the community highlighted by survey responses and consultation responses to the Local Plan is the need to ensure the retention of community facilities to keep the Parish a viable and active community whilst ensuring the level of house building does not place too great a strain on existing services.
 The Local Plan recognises the importance of community facilities in the rural area and stresses that it is especially important that these facilities are protected.
 The Neighbourhood Plan seeks to build on this approach by identifying and seeking to protect the relevant facilities in the Parish.
+These facilities are as follows: - Village Memorial Hall - Youth Centre - Cricket Club - Tennis Club